cdr-stats/cdr-stats/docs/source/installation-overview.rst

 - wsgiref >= 0.1.2 (Validation support for WSGI )
 - django-tastypie (Creating delicious APIs for Django)
 - django-notification >= 0.1.3 (User notification management for the Django web framework)
-- switch2bill-common - Common libs reused in different project
+- switch2bill-common - Common libs reused in different projects
 - django-country-dialcode - Django reusable application to manage Dial code of Countries
 - django-countries - List of world countries
 - django-socketio - A Django app providing the features required to use websockets with Django via Socket.IO

-We advice you to install those requirements into a virtual environement, a virtual environement will allow you to not mix dependencies of an application with an other installed application on your server.
-You can find more information about virtualenv here : http://pypi.python.org/pypi/virtualenv
+The requirements are installed into a virtual environement so that the dependencies of the application do not interfere with othe applications on the server.
+More information can be found about virtualenv at : http://pypi.python.org/pypi/virtualenv

-PIP is a tool for installing and managing Python packages, more information about PIP here http://www.pip-installer.org/en/latest/index.html.
+PIP is a tool for installing and managing Python packages, more information about PIP t : http://www.pip-installer.org/en/latest/index.html.
-With PIP you can easily install all the requirements for CDR-Stats.
+PIP easily installs all the requirements for CDR-Stats.

 Use PIP to install all the requirements,::